How to configure DNS for custom domains on GitHub Pages

 notexactlyawe.github.io.
 3599 IN A 185.199.110.153

-You might notice that there are a lot of A records, but that is because ALIAS records will resolve automatically to A records in the DNS server, meaning that when you run dig it just shows you the final output.
+You might notice that there are a lot of A records, but that is because ALIAS records will resolve automatically to A records in the DNS server, meaning that when you run dig

-You will want to check that the IP addresses in the last column of the dig output look similar to the ones above.
+output look similar to the ones above.
 For a complete and up to date list of GitHub Pages IP addresses, you can check their documentation.

 If this worked, then great!
 Your DNS is properly configured to redirect your custom domain to GitHub Pages, and you should be able to visit your domain in a browser and see your page being served!

-HTTPS for custom domains in GitHub Pages
+HTTPS for custom domains in GitHub Pages#

 If you are trying to set up HTTPS on your site, then the changes above are necessary because they will point you at GitHub's content delivery network which has support for HTTPS.
 See GitHub's announcement for more details.
 You will also need to perform a couple more steps.